Baby Food Sensitivity: How to Spot the Signs Early

 Maybe it’s the unusual fussiness, frequent spit-ups, or a rash that seems to appear out of nowhere.
 You start to wonder: Could it be something in their food?
 As a parent, it’s natural to worry when your little one seems uncomfortable or unwell.

-The good news is, you’re not alone in this, and understanding food sensitivities can be simpler than it seems.
-In this post, we’ll help you spot the signs of food sensitivity in your baby, so you can feel more confident about what might be causing their discomfort.
+You’re not alone in this, and understanding food sensitivities can be simpler than it seems.
+In this post, we’ll help you spot the signs of food sensitivity in your baby so you can feel more confident about what might be causing their discomfort.
 Knowing what to look for can save you time, stress, and sleepless nights.
-Keep reading, because understanding your baby’s needs could be the first step toward helping them feel better—and giving you peace of mind.

 How Do I Know If My Baby Has Food Sensitivity?
 Signs to Spot